pymupdf/PyMuPDF/docs/pymupdf4llm/index.rst

     - Support for image and vector graphics extraction (and inclusion of references in the MD text)
     - Support for page chunking output.
     - Direct support for output as :ref:`LlamaIndex Documents <extracting_as_llamaindex>`.
+    - In "layout mode": Support for plain text output similar to Markdown
+    - In "layout mode": Support for JSON output

 Functionality